An utility function to analyse the immune receptor gene usage

 Select the column with data to evaluate.
 Pass NA if you want to compute gene statistics at the clonotype level without re-weighting.
 Pass "count" to use the "Clones" column to weight genes by abundance of their corresponding clonotypes.

 An option to handle ambiguous data.
-You can exclude data for the cases where there is no clear match for gene, include it for every supplied gene, include it with weights, or pick only first from the set.
-Set it to "exc", "inc", "wei", or "maj", correspondingly.
+We recommend to turn in on by passing "inc" (turned on by default).
+You can exclude data for the cases where there is no clear match for gene, include it for every supplied gene, or pick only first from the set.
+Set it to "exc", "inc" or "maj", correspondingly.

 Set the type of data to evaluate: "segment", "allele", or "family".

-If TRUE than return proportions of genes.
+If TRUE then return proportions of genes.
 If FALSE then return counts of genes.